Why You Need an Attorney in NYC for a Real Estate Purchase

 Ask what percentage of their practice is devoted to real estate transactions to get a more accurate snapshot of their real estate experience.

-They might claim to have knowledge of real estate law, but if this knowledge has never been put into practice, it won’t help you much.
+They might claim to know real estate law, but if this knowledge has never been implemented, it won’t help you much.

 Of course, you’ll be inclined to ask about their fee and what it includes.
 According to real estate experts, there is no standard fee.

-The fee can range from property to property, and fluctuate depending on a number of factors, namely the complexity of the transaction.
+The fee can range from property to property and fluctuate depending on several factors, namely the complexity of the transaction.

-The fee can also either be a flat rate or time-based.
+The fee can also be either flat rate or time-based.

 Also, because you can find standard forms online, it might be a good idea to ask your attorney what they offer beyond what is readily available.

-If they’re simply filling in the blanks on standard forms, they may not be much help to you, as for sale by owner sales aren’t standard transactions or even transactions in some cases.
+If they’re filling in the blanks on standard forms, they may not be much help to you, as for sale by owner, sales aren’t standard transactions or even transactions in some cases.

 Ask your attorney what issues might arise before closing.

-This might include disputes over repairs, or the resolution of title issues and appraisal issues.
+This might include disputes over repairs or the resolution of title and appraisal issues.

 Your attorney should be able to review the contract and make suggestions to protect you and make the process easier.